 “Really?
 We’re the first you’ve ever told?
 Why us?”
 Jason asked.

 “A bunch of reasons.
 It’s difficult keeping that part of me secret.
 I’ve moved from Long Beach where I’ve lived my entire life up to now.
 Now I’m here and I don’t have any friends.
 I’m lonely, and by that I mean I want friends and a boyfriend.
 You guys came out to me.
 You told me there are a bunch of kids at Hillcrest who are gay and out and they don’t get hassled.
 You told me there’s a GSA at Hillcrest.”
 Devin grinned.
 “See, lots of reasons.”

 “I have one more for you,” Jason said.
 “Hillcrest High doesn’t have any bullying of gay kids.”

 “There really isn’t any bullying?”

 “Nope,” Ron replied.
 “Except for Randy, a guy who’s uber-religious and goes around telling kids he thinks are gay that they’re going to hell and God hates fags and stuff like that.
 But he’s harmless.
 The school district and Hillcrest administrators and teachers won’t put up with any kind of real bullying.
 A few years ago they expelled some guys who were bullying kids they thought were gay, and Asian kids because of their race.
 That showed everyone that the administrators weren’t kidding about the anti-bullying rules.
-Every student and at least one of their parents has to sign stuff at the start of every school year.
+Every student and at least one of their parents has to sign the rules at the start of every school year.
 Or like you, when they transfer here in the middle of a school year.
-That includes the anti-bullying rules”
+That includes the anti-bullying part.”

 “I forgot that we’d signed that.
 That’s a really good thing.”

 “Devin, are you out at home?”
 Jason asked.